-As part of the professional learning strategy, schools should be supported to develop capacity to safely respond to disclosures.
-Importantly, educators understand the boundaries of their roles and have a clear understanding/policy/process for when it is necessary to refer to relevant experts outside of education.
-Educators understand the boundaries of their roles and have a clear understanding of school policy/process for when it is necessary to refer to relevant experts outside of education.
+As part of the professional learning strategy, schools should be supported to develop staff capacity to safely respond to disclosures of violence.
+Importantly, educators understand the boundaries of their roles and have a clear understanding of school policy/process for when it is necessary to refer to relevant experts outside of education.
 This may include engaging gender-based violence response experts to inform guidance and capacity building for staff to appropriately respond to disclosures, and resourcing existing services to provide appropriate responses to younger age groups.
 Professional learning focused on responding to student disclosures should be delivered prior to classroom delivery of teaching and learning materials.